oliviacbishop/furesearch/Using FU Research Project Management.md

-# How to use this project page: a tutorial
+# How to use the FU Research Project Management page: a tutorial

 Welcome to the Project page for this research repository.
 Here you will be able to keep track and provide status updates about your project.